meltano/meltano/docs/src/docs/singer-spec.md

 ## Version

-The current version of the spec is 0.3.0.
+The current version of the spec is 0.3.0 and is versioned using [Semantic Versioning](https://semver.org/).
-This spec is versioned using [Semantic Versioning](https://semver.org/) meaning that breaking changes will be a new `MAJOR` version, and backwards-compatible changes will be a new `MINOR` version.

 ## Basics